coleifer/peewee/docs/peewee/querying.rst

 Create or get
 -------------

-Peewee has two methods for performing "get/create" type operations:
+Peewee has one helper method for performing "get/create" type operations:

-* :py:meth:`Model.create_or_get`, which will attempt to create a new row.
-If an ``IntegrityError`` occurs indicating the violation of a constraint, then Peewee will attempt to get the object instead.
 * :py:meth:`Model.get_or_create`, which first attempts to retrieve the matching row.
 Failing that, a new row will be created.

-Let's say we wish to implement registering a new user account using the :ref:`example User model <blog-models>`.
+For "create or get" type logic, typically one would rely on a *unique* constraint or primary key to prevent the creation of duplicate objects.
+As an example, let's say we wish to implement registering a new user account using the :ref:`example User model <blog-models>`.
 The *User* model has a *unique* constraint on the username field, so we will rely on the database's integrity guarantees to ensure we don't end up with duplicate usernames:

 .. code-block:: python